-The Cliffs of Keri
+7. The Cliffs of Keri

 This place on the southwest end of the island is all about the views.
-You can park your car right next to the cliffs and walk out on the rocks for gorgeous views out over the impossibly blue sea and (sometimes) turtles down below.
+You can park your car right next to the cliffs and walk out on the rocks for gorgeous views over the impossibly blue sea and (sometimes) turtles down below.

-The Keri Cliffs are also one of the best sunset spots on the island as (on a clear day) you can watch the massive orb kiss the sea on the horizon as the sky lights up with brilliant oranges, reds and purples.
+The Keri Cliffs are also one of the best sunset spots on the island as (on a clear day) you can watch the massive orb kiss the sea on the horizon as the sky lights up with brilliant oranges, reds, and purples.

 If you plan to bring snacks and refreshments on the boat with you, then you might as well pick up a small foam cooler from the grocery store for about €10 – €15.
 Then you can have some ice-cold beers and lunch while you’re floating out at sea!

-You don’t need a licence to rent one of these small (40HP+) boats, but it’s recommended that you have a bit of experience driving boats, though it’s not necessary because the captains at the shop will show you the ropes.
+You don’t need a license to rent one of these small (40HP+) boats, but it’s recommended that you have a bit of experience driving boats, though it’s not necessary because the captains at the shop will show you the ropes.